 To keep making progress and to achieve success as an athlete, you need to be more than an athlete.

-Early warning signs of overtraining and losing balance
+Early warning signs of overtraining

 “I have a few leading indicators that tell me when I’m going too fast.
 For example, if I skip lunch many times a week or notice I’m constantly running late, I know I need to slow down,” Hintsa says.